-Rebecca Thompson, Ph.D., is the Vice President of Operations at Cell Culture Company (formerly Biovest International) in Minneapolis, MN.
+Rebecca Thompson, Ph.D., is the Chief Executive Officer at Cell Culture Company (a wholly owned subsidiary of Biovest International) in Minneapolis, MN.
 Cell Culture Company provides custom protein manufacturing.
 Services include cell culture, purification, development, quality, and analytical testing for research use only (RUO), in-vitro diagnostics (IVD), and cGMP applications in academia, clinical trials and life sciences.
 Specifically Rebecca oversees cell culture, purification, process development and laboratory support.
-Previously, Dr. Thompson was the Vice President of Quality with oversight of quality control and quality assurance including technology transfer, environmental monitoring, and release testing.
+Previously, Dr. Thompson was the Vice President of Operations and Vice President of Quality.

 At Biovest International, a personalized medicine company specializing in Dasiprotimut-T, an autologous therapeutic cancer vaccine to fight non-Hodgkin’s lymphoma, Rebecca was a Quality Control Senior Scientist.
 She developed and validated bioanalytical assays for different stages of the vaccine process.
 Her direct responsibility involved the completion of eight ELISAs on the Tecan robotics system.
 This phase III clinical trial drug product was filed with the EMA for marketing approval.